Course Restrictions

 Faculty-Specific Courses

-• Writing 1030F/G and 2130F/G are restricted to students registered in Western Nursing and Engineering respectively, and would ordinarily not be open for enrolment by VES.
-If VES students are from Nursing or Engineering programs, they can, with approval, be considered for these Faculty-specific courses.
+Writing 1030F/G and 2130F/G are restricted to students registered in Western Nursing and Engineering respectively, and would not be open for enrolment by exchange students.
+Students from Nursing or Engineering programs may, with approval, be considered for these faculty-specific courses.

 Restricted Courses